Luke-Craig/Automated-Risk-Assessment-Generator/README.md

 - create a risk assessment from a template (Google Doc)
 - create a letter for parents (Google Doc)
 - create a dinner request form for kitchen staff (Google Doc)
-- create an all day event in our shared Google Calendar
+- create an all day event in a (shared) Google Calendar
 - create a draft email to relevant teachers including the links to the Docs (Gmail)